input-output-hk/decentralized-software-updates/cardano-ledger-update/README.md

 Here `s` represents the type of the system under test.
 It is the system under test what defines the types of the actions and states of the trace.
 Systems under tests are modeled by the `SUT` class, defined in module `SystemUnderTest`.
 The type `t` represents the type of _scenario_ that accompanies the trace.
-Below we provide an explanation of the concept of scenario.
+We provide an explanation of the concept of scenario later on.

-We provide an example of a trace below:
+The following snippet shows an example of an update system trace:

 ```haskell
 Initial state: